 The Church of England published a Guidance for holding remote meetings FAQ which you can download from their Coronavirus page.

-Most importantly keep in contact with your staff – these new ways of working can be challenging and lonely.
+Most importantly keep in contact with your staff – these new ways of working can be challenging.
 Keep checking in with each other, phone or use online chat tools.
 Recognising the good work being done can go a long way in helping everyone cope with working from home or being at home.
+Some employees will feel anxious about returning to work, have a chat with them about their concerns and to find out what support they need.

 Email the HR Department should you require further advice.